Tarif Singh: Political career

 In 1977, he was elected as a Pradhan Gramsabha, Village Sultanpur Mazra.

 1978 - 1980

 He was Chairman of the Agriculture Produce Market Committee (APMC), Najafgarh, Delhi.

-1985 - 1987
+1984 - 1987

+In 1984 Lok Sabha elections, he was defeated by Ch.
+Bharat Singh.
 He became President of Lok Dal Delhi Pradesh, Delhi in 1985 and held this position till 1987.

 1989 - 1991

-Ch.
-Tarif Singh contested and won Lok Sabha elections from Delhi's Outer Delhi seat and won by a huge margin.
-He dedicated this victory to the people living in his constituency and worked hard for betterment of Delhi.
-He has been appreciated to be a common man's leader as he was always approachable by all during his term as Lok Sabha MP.
+Tarif Singh contested and won Lok Sabha elections from Delhi's Outer Delhi seat.

 1994

-After demise of Ch.
-Charan Singh, he joined Indian National Congress along with Ajit Singh (politician) (son of Ch.
+Joined Indian National Congress along with Ajit Singh (politician) (son of Ch.
 Charan Singh).
 He was Vice President of Delhi Pradesh Congress Committee between 1995 and 1997.
+But never contested on their ticket.

 2000 - 2003

 He served as Chairman of Swami Shraddhanand College, Alipur affiliated to University of Delhi.